-Students work in the Bottega University's Canvas Learning Management Platform, in which resides all coursework, including course discussions, instructor-led interactions, non-graded formative assessments (e.g., quizzes and exercises), and graded summative assessments (e.g., final exams and projects).
-If you experience technical trouble when uploading an assignment, send an email describing the problem to TechSupport@Bottega.edu or submit a Student Technical Support ticket from Canvas's dashboard.
+Students work in the Bottega University's Canvas Learning Management System (Canvas LMS), in which resides all coursework, including course discussions, instructor-led interactions, non-graded formative assessments (e.g., quizzes and exercises), and graded summative assessments (e.g., final exams and projects).
+If you experience technical trouble when uploading an assignment, send an email describing the problem to TechSupport@Bottega.edu or submit a Student Technical Support ticket from your Canvas's dashboard.